Indigenous Queens of Guatemala

 Reflections of the Indigenous Queens

-Likewise, indigenous cultures face threats.
+Indigenous cultures also face threats.
 They survived the Conquest, however: the Spanish Colony, President Ubico’s tyranny, the US-sponsored overthrow of President Árbenz, and the Guatemalan Civil War.
-I trust therefore they will also survive computer-designed clothing, Facebook, cell phones, modern-day invasions by religious proselytizers and NGO’s, and governance by war criminals and comedians.
+I trust they will also survive computer-designed clothing, Facebook, cell phones, modern-day invasions by religious proselytizers and NGO’s, and governance by war criminals and comedians.

 - William Muirhead